NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 Who Is Liable

-Under S 2560, liability falls on manufacturers and distributors of food packaging containing intentionally added PFAS.
+Under S 2560, liability falls on manufacturers and distributors of fiber-based food packaging containing intentionally added PFAS.
 This follows the same liability model used by most US states with PFAS food packaging laws, placing enforcement responsibility on the packaging supply chain rather than on end-use food service operators.

 Food service operators — restaurants, food trucks, caterers, and packaged food brands that purchase packaging for their own use — are not directly liable under New Jersey's S 2560.
 A restaurant that buys and uses non-compliant packaging will not be directly fined by the state.